-After initial recognition, interest-bearing loans and borrowings are subsequently measured at amortized cost, using the EIR method.
+After initial recognition, interest-bearing bank loans are subsequently measured at amortized cost, using the EIR method.
 Gains and losses are recognized in the consolidated statement of profit or loss and other comprehensive income when the liabilities are derecognized as well as through the EIR amortization process.